Resolving suspected power problems

 With GPUs greater than 250W (such as AMD MI-25) and CPUs greater than 165W and 165W low TCase SKUs (8180, 8168, 6154, 6146, and 6144), full performance cannot be guaranteed and CPU throttling might occur for ambient temperatures above 30°C.

 Complete the following steps to diagnose and resolve a suspected power problem.

 - Check the event log and resolve any errors related to the power.NoteStart with the event log of the application that is managing the server.
 For more information about event logs, see

 - Check for short circuits, for example, if a loose screw is causing a short circuit on a circuit board.

-- Remove the adapters and disconnect the cables and power cords to all internal and external devices until the server is at the minimal configuration for debugging that is required for the server to start.
-To determine the minimal configuration for your server, see
+- Remove the adapters and disconnect the cables and power cords to all internal and external devices until the server is at the minimum configuration that is required for the server to start.

-If the server does not start from the minimal configuration, replace the components in the minimal configuration one at a time until the problem is isolated.
+If the server does not start from the minimum configuration, replace the components in the minimum configuration one at a time until the problem is isolated.